To contact any of the below please use the details below quoting the contact's name

 He has been president of Scottish Cycling since 2010.

 Having had a successful racing career, including multiple national championship wins on the track, Richard is now more likely to be seen officiating at or organising races than competing in them.
 He has been a British Cycling member for 27 years.

 As well as duties as a member of the Board, Richard is chair of the East Midlands region and an organiser of road and track events.

 He also serves as both a road and track commissaire and has officiated at many events including world cups, paracycling world cups and track world championships.

-He is a British Cycling commissaire tutor and has helped to train and mentor many new officials and has been a member of British Cycling’s track commission since 2005 and the technical commission since 2007.
+He is a British Cycling commissaire tutor and has helped to train and mentor many new officials.
+Richard is chair of the commissaires' and referees' commission.

 Dr George Gilbert

 Before being elected to the board in 2011, George served British Cycling in a variety of different roles.
 As well as being chairman of the Eastern region, he is a member of British Cycling’s regional commission and technical commission and has also served on British Cycling’s appeals panel.
 George also represents the board in Parliament.